 7.1 Over-catch

+(a) Where a CPC over catches its allocation of a stock in a given calendar year, 100% of the over-caught allocation shall be deducted from that CPC’s allocation for the calendar year following the availability of the catch data demonstrating the over-catch.

-(a) (b) Where a CPC over catches its allocation of a stock for 2 or more consecutive years, the Commission may deduct 120% of the over-caught allocation from that CPC’s allocation for the calendar year following the availability of the catch data demonstrating the over-catch.
+(b) Where a CPC over catches its allocation of a stock for 2 or more consecutive years, the Commission may deduct 120% of the over-caught allocation from that CPC’s allocation for the calendar year following the availability of the catch data demonstrating the over-catch.
 The Commission may increase the percentage of adjustment for stocks in poor condition.

 (c) A CPC may seek to defer the deduction to the following calendar year, in which case, the percentage of adjustment shall be increased to 150% of the overcaught allocation.

-(d) A Coastal State CPC may submit, for the approval of the Commission, a plan to pay back overcaught allocations of neritic stocks by its small scale fisheries within a reasonable timeframe in lieu of the adjustment imposed pursuant to paragraph (a).

 (e) A CPC seeking to adjust its allocation pursuant to this Article shall submit a written request at least 60 days before the Commission annual meeting.

-(f) To ensure proper monitoring of IOTC allocations, CPCs shall report catches of allocated stocks and other data in accordance with IOTC Resolutions 1501 and 1502 (or subsequent revisions).
+(f) To ensure proper monitoring of IOTC allocations, in addition to actions taken pursuant to Articles 8.1(2) and (3), CPCs shall report catches of allocated stocks and other data in accordance with IOTC Resolutions 1501 and 1502 (or subsequent revisions).

 7.2.
 Significant Non-Compliance

-(a) Upon advice from the Compliance Committee, the Commission shall review and temporarily withdraw the eligibility of a CPC to an allocation or temporarily reduce its allocation where the Commission determines that the CPC has demonstrated repeated disrespect of the Agreement or the IOTC’s Conservation and Management Measures which the Commission deems a significant threat to the conservation of IOTC fish stocks, and no responsive actions have been taken by the CPC to implement, monitor and ensure compliance with the Agreement or the IOTC Conservation and Management Measures consistent with the IOTC Compliance Report established pursuant to Appendix V of the IOTC Rules of Procedure (and subsequent revisions).
+(a) Upon advice from the Compliance Committee, the Commission shall review and may temporarily withdraw the eligibility of a CPC to an allocation or temporarily reduce its allocation where the Commission determines that the CPC has demonstrated repeated non-compliance with the Agreement, the IOTC’s Conservation and Management Measures or Annex A of Appendix V of the IOTC Rules of Procedure (and subsequent revisions), which the Commission deems a significant threat to the conservation of IOTC fish stocks, and no responsive actions have been taken by the CPC to implement, monitor and ensure compliance with the Agreement or the IOTC Conservation and Management Measures consistent with the IOTC Compliance Report established pursuant to Appendix V of the IOTC Rules of Procedure (and subsequent revisions).

-(b) The Commission shall identify violations that constitute significant non-compliance which shall lead it to either temporarily withdraw eligibility of a CPC to an allocation or reduce the allocation by an amount to be determined by the Commission, based on advice and recommendations from the Compliance Committee.
+(b) The Commission shall identify violations that constitute significant non-compliance which shall lead it to either temporarily withdraw eligibility of a CPC to an allocation or reduce the allocation for the specific species for which a violation has occurred by an amount to be determined by the Commission, based on advice and recommendations from the Compliance Committee.
 In making this determination, the Commission may factor the following examples of significant non-compliance:

-(a) epeated and persistent over-catch or underreporting, with refusal to adjust their allocation in accordance with Article 7.1, or where no concrete actions are taken to remediate;
+(i) Repeated category 2 non-compliance as provided by Annex A of Appendix V of the IOTC Rules of Procedure (and subsequent revisions), in the absence of concrete remedial actions: including in particular:

+(a) Notwithstanding any allocation adjustments made pursuant to Article 7.1, repeated over-catch or underreporting and/or failure to respect a catch limit reduction resulting from an overcatchpursuant to Article 7.1;

+(b) Repeated failure to implement a retention ban on relevant species for 2 or more years; and,

-(iii) Non-provision of catch data for 3 years or more with no quantifiable improvement in addressing the data gaps; (iv) Any other factors agreed to by the Commission.
+(iii) Non-provision of catch data for [3] years or more with no quantifiable improvement in addressing the data gaps;

 (c) The Commission shall reinstate a CPC’s eligibility that has been temporarily withdrawn or readjust an allocation that has been reduced, where: